pha4ge/hAMRonization_workflow/README.md

     conda activate hamronization_workflow

-Run the configured workflow (change the job count according to your compute capacity, omit the singularity args if you don't have Singularity):
+Run the configured workflow (change the job count according to your compute capacity):

-    snakemake --configfile config/config.yaml --use-conda --jobs 2 --use-singularity --singularity-args "-B $PWD:/data"
+    snakemake --configfile config/config.yaml --use-conda --jobs 2

 Docker
 ------

+**NOTE the Docker container for the latest version of is not yet available!**

-Alternatively, the workflow can be run using Docker (and probably Podman and Singularity).
+Alternatively, the workflow can be run using Docker, Podman or Singularity.
 Given the collective quirks of the bundled tools this will probably be easier for most users.

-Because DeepARG runs as a container inside the Docker container, the Docker container must be run with `docker run --privileged`.

-If you are unable to run docker in privileged mode then you can just comment out the deeparg targets in the main `Snakefile`.

 First get the docker container: